ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

 not show the real scope covered by the test suite.

-Assuming that a ``PyAnsys`` project follows :ref:`The \`\`src/\`\` directory` layout, you must pass the following flag when :ref:`Running tests`:
+Assuming that a ``PyAnsys`` project follows :ref:`The \`\`src/\`\` directory` layout, you must pass the following flag when :ref:`Run tests`:

 .. code-block:: text